Backflow Preventer: A device that allows water to go through it in one direction, but prevents it from going backwards

 Reduced Pressure Backflow Preventer.
 The reduced pressure backflow preventer (R.P.
 Unit) is the king of the backflow preventers, made for high-hazard uses.
 It is also an expensive piece of equipment.
 It is the standard for commercial irrigation installations.
 This is the type of backflow preventer that I use on most of my designs.
 The R.P.
 Unit must be installed 12 inches (300mm) above ground, but it does not have to be higher than any of the sprinklers.
 It may not be installed in any location where it might ever be submerged under water.
 If installed in a structure or basement there must be a drain located near the backflow preventer.
 A single R.P.
 Unit is installed upstream of all the valves.
 R.P.
 Units are used for many things other than irrigation systems.
 Drive through any commercial business area and you will likely spot a lot of these units, such as the Febco 825Y RPZ Backflow Preventer 1″ device, most often sitting right out by the street.
 Many times you may see several grouped together, each used for a different purpose.
 R.P.
-Units may spit out water if they detect backflow, they also spit water if they are broken.
-So don’t install them inside a building without providing a floor drain.
+Units may spit out water if they detect backflow, they also spit water if they are broken, so don’t install them inside a building without providing a water drain.

 Double Check Backflow Preventers.
 Depending on who you ask, double check backflow preventers may or may not be appropriate for irrigation systems.
 In many communities they are legal to use, and even recommended by local officials.
 Other communities do not allow them to be used on irrigation systems.
 I will attempt to present both sides of the argument.